MichaelBuhler/dropdown/README.md

         options: myOptions,                // An array of selectable objects
         selected: myOptions[6],            // One of those object to be initially selected
         label: 'name',                     // Which option field to show and filter on
+        classname: 'field',                // Class name to add to search input
         up: false,                         // Whether to drop up or down
         onSelect: function (selection) {}  // A callback });